-What we do to strengthen the proprioceptive system
+What we do to strengthen the proprloceptive system -Gross motor activites.

-- Gross motor activities. - Brushing, rolling, deep massage.
+- Brushing, rolling, deep massage.
 In the shower or tub, use a cloth or sponge to rub arms and legs vigorously.
 Hand massagers are great to use on your child as well, or the child can feel and benefit from the vibration by using the hand massager to massage you!
 You may also want to learn the Wilbarger Brushing Protocol, a technique used in occupational therapy to address issues such as sensory seeking or defensiveness.
 It helps provide internal organization with tactile and proprioceptive stimuli.
 The program needs to be taught and supervised by an experienced OT please speak with your OT for more information.

-- Digging in the garden.
-This is especially fun if you dig for treasures that have been previously buried in the ground.
+16 - Digging in the garden.
+This is especially fun if you dig for treasures that have been previously buried in the ground. - Carrying heavy items.
+Books or luggage, or watering flowers with heavy watering cans.
+Weight lifting.
+Sleeping under blankets or quilts that have pennies or washers sewn in to add weight. - Pushing or pulling heavy objects.
+Laundry baskets, light furniture, heelbarrows, or weighted wagons. - Make a human burrito or sandwich.
+Firmly press on your child's arms, legs, and back with pillows, or make a "burrito" by rolling him up in a blanket. - Tug of war with blankets or ropes. - Catching and throwing weighted balls, beanbags, and cushions. - Crawling through tunnels or boxes on the floor.